verilab/veripress-theme-light/README.md

-# VeriPress Theme "light"
+# VeriPress Theme "Light"

-**"light"** is a light-weight theme for VeriPress, optimizing for blog.
+**Light** is a light-weight theme for VeriPress, optimizing for blog.
 The style was copied from previous LiveChat official blog.

 # Installation